Genivia/RE-flex/doc/index.md

 The matcher type `m` is a Lexer class-specific `Matcher` type, which depends on the underlying matcher used by the scanner.
-Therefore, `new_matcher(i)` instantiates a `reflex::Matcher` or `reflex::BoostPosixMatcher` depending on the `−−matcher` option.
+Therefore, `new_matcher(i)` instantiates a `reflex::Matcher` or the matcher specified with the `−−matcher` option.

 The `push_matcher()` and `pop_matcher()` functions can be used to temporarily switch to another input source while preserving the original input source